Home | About me | Contact | Privacy

 On-street parking

-Parking on the street is the most common means of parking in Germany.
+Parking on the street is a very common means of parking in Germany.
 Unless specifically prohibited by a sign or general regulation, on-street parking is usually permitted everywhere (see the parking section of the road rules page for laws regarding on-street parking.)
 The "parking area" sign Parking along the street specifically indicates where such parking is permitted, although when used it is usually accompanied by additional signs indicating when parking is permitted, who is permitted to park, or requiring the use of a parking permit, voucher, or disc.
 Here are some examples:

 Sign 314